Home > Personal development > How do you manage without burning out?

 The first practical solution is to do abdominal breathing exercises.
 By inflating the abdomen and stimulating the diaphragm, you physically and mechanically reduce the "ball in the stomach" and neurologically reduce the secretion of stress hormones.
 "You can practise.
 This daily exercise then allows you to tap into this resource.

-The second solution would be to "stay connected to the present" so as to stop ruminating or dwelling on things, either through meditation, which helps to anchor our attention, or through physical activity.
+The second solution would be to "stay connected to the present" so as to stop ruminating or dwelling on things, either through meditation, which allows you to anchor your attention, or through physical activity.

 The third solution is to let go.
 "I act more than I suffer".
 The aim is to try to take action and widen your sphere of influence, while accepting your limitations.